Maria Wasti

 Maria Wasti is a Pakistani film and television actress and host.
 She currently hosts the game show Croron Mein Khel on the Pakistani television channel BOL Entertainment.

 Early life

 Early years

 Maria Wasti was born in Dar Es Salaam, Tanzania.
 She spent her early years there before moving to Pakistan with her family.
 She is the niece of actors Rizwan Wasti and Tahira Wasti.
 Wasti's parents wanted her to be a doctor, but she preferred a career in entertainment.
-At the time, the only television network active in the country was the government-owned Pakistan Television Corporation.
+At the time, the only television network in the country was the state-owned Pakistan Television Corporation.
 It would be later in the 1990s that Network Television Marketing (NTM), the country's first privately owned channel, showcased content specifically targeted at the young generation, and Wasti became interested in acting.

 Career

 First teleplay

 In the mid-1990s, Wasti was approached by Bakhtiar Ahmed, the program manager of Pakistan Television Lahore Centre, to be cast in a play called Sarah Aur Ammara alongside Resham, a film actress.
 The teleplay highlighted a story about two sisters going through the turmoil of arranged marriages.
 She has since done over 50 serials and around the same number of assorted plays.